MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-remediation.md

 When you submit a remediation request from Threat & Vulnerability Management, it kicks-off a remediation activity.
 A security task is created which will be tracked in the Threat & Vulnerability Management **Remediation** page, and a remediation ticket is created in Microsoft Intune.

-The dashboard will show the status of your top remediation activities.
+View **Top remediation activities** in the [Threat & Vulnerability Management dashboard](tvm-dashboard-insights.md).
 Select any of the entries to go to the **Remediation** page.
 You can mark the remediation activity as completed after the IT admin team remediates the task.

-## Accessing the remediation page
+## Navigate to the remediation page

 You can access the remediation page in a few places in the portal: